-A handful of Ethicon Physiomesh lawsuits have been filed in federal courts.
+A total 84 lawsuits filed in federal courts by people who said they were injured by Ethicon Physiomesh were consolidated into an MDL in the Northern District of Georgia in June 2017 as MDL-2782 IN RE: Ethicon Physiomesh Flexible Composite Hernia Mesh Products Liability Litigation.
 Ethicon, a Johnson & Johnson company, withdrew the Ethicon Physiomesh Flexible Composite Mesh from the market in May 2016.
 According to the Urgent Field Safety Notice, it withdrew the mesh because it had higher recurrence and reoperation rates after laparoscopic hernia repair than other meshes.

 Hernia Mesh lawsuits against Ethicon claim the material used to make Physiomesh — polypropylene plastic — reacts to human tissues and other naturally occurring body parts and fluids and adversely affects patient health.
 Physiomesh is also coated on both sides.
 The coating is supposed to protect organs from direct exposure to the mesh and prevent adhesions, scar tissue that forms when mesh sticks to organs or tissues.
 But, the coating may also prevent the mesh from properly incorporating into the body.
 This could lead to the mesh migrating in the body and damaging organs.